oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/service-mesh/linkerd-exploring-traffic-splits.md

 You need to complete the **Rolling update** module (last of the core Kubernetes labs modules).
 You must have completed the **Installing the Linkerd service mesh** module.
 You can have done any of the other optional module sets, or any combination of the other service mesh modules.

-## Step 1: What is a a traffic split, and what can I do with it ?
+## Task 1: What is a a traffic split, and what can I do with it ?

 A traffic split is just what it says, the traffic sent to a service is split between the implementation instances.
 In core Kubernetes this is done using the selector in the service to locate pods with matching  labels.
 Then traffic sent to the service is split between the different pods, often using a round robin approach so each pod responds in turn.